 DHCF has in place several mechanisms to monitor and analyze EPD waiver performance.
-The Long Term Care Administration (LTCA) Oversight and Monitoring Division conduct compliance reviews on performance measures of all waiver assurances.
+The Long Term Care Administration (LTCA) Oversight and Monitoring Division conducts compliance reviews on performance measures of all waiver assurances.
 The LTCA Oversight and Monitoring Division is responsible for the discovery and remediation process of individual and systemic issues.
+The findings are shared with the providers for submitting acceptable opportunity for improvement action (OFIP) and continuous quality improvement initiatives for systemic improvement.
+LTCA is also responsible for alerting providers of immediate health and safety (individual/systemic) concerns through its electronic discovery remediation process.